cthoyt/cthoyt.github.io/_posts/2020-05-22-bel-papers.md

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">Am thrilled this paper is finally out.
 The most exciting project I&#39;ve ever worked on, a totally new method for searching scientific literature with stunning results.<br><br>We work to launch the method as a webtool in the coming months.
 Stay tuned. <a href="https://twitter.com/CoCites?ref_src=twsrc%5Etfw">@cocites</a><br>1/<a href="https://t.co/Ok7RW6yXIn">https://t.co/Ok7RW6yXIn</a> <a href="https://t.co/tkpRqOT6bj">pic.twitter.com/tkpRqOT6bj</a></p>&mdash; Cecile Janssens (@cecilejanssens) <a href="https://twitter.com/cecilejanssens/status/1225789201901215744?ref_src=twsrc%5Etfw">February 7, 2020</a></blockquote>

 As always, improvements are welcome.
 Check my contact info at the bottom of this post.
+I'll be making a major update to this post later to be more like a review as I'm putting together the new BEL reference paper.

 ## Software and Visualization